xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 ### Temporarily disable multi-lib

-It is recommended to do **a first run without the multi-libs** (see the `application.sh` file), test it, and, when ready, rerun the full build.
+It is recommended to do **a first run without the multi-libs** (see the `application.sh` file), **test** it, and, when ready, rerun the full build (no kidding, this usually saves time, given that a full build takes more than half day).

 ### Generate the GitHub workflows